CONCEPT CELLS = GRANDMOTHER CELLS

 3. “This simple counterexample shows that one cannot trust results generated by firing rate regarding semantics.”

 4. “The real meaning does not explicitly appear in the firing rate (see both counterexamples about the same firing rate, completely different meaning!
+That's the entire philosophy of counterexamples.”

-“The collected data in Dr Fried lab is excellent.
+5. “The collected data in Dr Fried lab is excellent.
 However, unfortunately it seems that based on firing rate analysis they have misinterpreted the data.
 Indeed, the analysis of spikes can show the meaning, the T-maze experiment is the proof.”

 Asim Roy :If firing rates had no meaning, then Moran Cerf experiments wouldn’t have worked.
 It as simple as that.
 So you have to explain why Moran Cerf experiments worked.